|« How to Replace a Pull Chain Switch on a Ceiling Fan or Light Fixture||Causes of Electric Circuit Buzz or Crackle »|

 Restoring Power to GFCI Protected Outlets

-- From what has been described I believe that you should be looking for a GFCI Outlet which might be found in the garage or at another outside outlet location.
+- Look for a GFCI Outlet which might be found in the garage or at another outside outlet location.

 - When a GFCI protected circuit senses a fault to ground, such as with the occurrence of a cut extension cord, then the GFCI outlet or circuit breaker will trip off.